harmony-one/horizon/docs/README.md

 # Horizon Bridge Documentation and API reference

+# Overview

+The current state of the project is that we are testing using a Harmony Local Node and brdiging to Ropsten.
+For the client we will use the CLI and moving forward will use the new UI
+* DAG genertion : Takes several hours to run Ganesha has a machine to do this and shares the latest DAG info from Ropsten using [google drive](https://ropsten.etherscan.io/block/12280236).
+The epoch logic is the block Number divided by 30,000 so current Ropsten EPOCH is block 12280236 / 30000 = 409 which is the DAG info shared above. **Moving forward we need to update DAG information for every new EPOCH**
+* CLI Relayer : Relays the blocks, this is initially written in javascript as a Proof of concept and may be implemented in other languages moving forward. **Once the Relayer has begun we need to continually relay each block**
+* Client: The client is used to Process transactions this is done by locking the Token using the TokenLocker.sol contract (e.g. TokenLockerOnEth.Sol AND TokenLockerOnHarmony.sol)
+Currently only ERC20 are supported.
+Moving forward ERC721 and ERC1155 as well as operations on smart contracts will also be supported.
+For now all client transactions will be done using the CLI.
+Moving forward  the current bridge (bridge.harmony.one) will be migrated to https://bridge-validator-1.web.app/ and jenya also built a fresh frontend for upcoming trustless bridge: https://github.com/harmony-one/horizon-trustless-frontend but most likely, we will stick to the first one.
+* Harmony Node: we use a [harmony local node](https://github.com/harmony-one/harmony#dev-docker-image) this can be run via docker. **There is a pull request which needs to be pushed to Harmony Testnet to enable the bridging functionality.**

+**Current Status**
+* End to End Testing : Has never been succesfully completed
+* Smart Contract Tests: Have errors in them.

+**RollOut Strategy**
+* Complete End To End Testing (using CLI)
+* Write Smart Contract Tests (will use hardhat)
+* Update Smart Contract Documentation and README.md
+* Integrate with Front END UI
+* Onboard Production Validators (15 Validators to relay blocks - incentives tbd)

+**Additional Notes/Action Items**
+- [ ] PR from Ganesha for Harmony Testnet Bridge Support
+- [ ] Check Status of TokenLocker and ERC721 and ERC1155 support (Bruce)

 ## Environment Data

 Here is an overview of Environment data setup for testing after following the steps below